Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Pseudocritical temperature

-In this section, we show that $T_{\rm p c}$ does not drop with $e B$ at smaller quark mass due to the presence of the tadpole potential in Eq.(\ref{Tad}).
-Then we observe how $T_{\rm p c}$ changes with $e B$ when varying current quark masses.
+In this section, we show that due to the presence of the tadpole potential in Eq.(\ref{Tad}), $T_{\rm p c}$ does not drop with $e B$ when quark masses get small enough compared to the physical point values.